 All the other slides from the conference are available from the event page as well as from eLinux.org Wiki.
 All conferences have been recorded, and the videos will hopefully be posted soon by the Linux Foundation.

-As we announced in a previous blog post, Free Electrons CTO Thomas Petazzoni gave a talk at the Collaboration Summit 2016 covering the topic of “Upstreaming hardware support in the Linux kernel: why and how?“.
+As we announced in a previous blog post, Bootlin CTO Thomas Petazzoni gave a talk at the Collaboration Summit 2016 covering the topic of “Upstreaming hardware support in the Linux kernel: why and how?“.

 The slides of the talk are now available in PDF format.